dinizaidan/Banking-Fraud-Detection-ML/README.md

 ### Top Features Based on Mutual Information
 ![Mutual Information](Images/FeatureImportance.png)
-The ranking highlights the features that contributed most to distinguishing fraudulent and legitimate transactions.
+The feature ranking identifies the variables that contributed most to distinguishing fraudulent and legitimate transactions.

 ## Machine Learning Models
 | Model |	Why it was chosen |